personal finance | december 23, 2020

-- While working, we recommend setting aside at least $1,000 for emergencies to start and then saving for up to three to six months of expenses.
+While you’re working, we recommend you set aside at least $1,000 for emergencies to start and then build up to an amount that can cover three to six months of expenses.

-For years, financial experts have stressed the importance of an emergency, or “rainy day,” fund for such events during an individual’s working years.
+For years, financial experts have stressed the importance of an emergency fund for such events during an individual’s working years.
 When you retire, however, those savings are more of a “cash cushion” to have alongside what you need to fund your daily living expenses.